-ECO 0320 PRINCIPLES OF ECONOMICS 1/MACRO Credits: 3
+ECO 0320 - PRINCIPLES OF MACRO-ECONOMICS Credits: 3

 This course is an introduction to the study of macroeconomics and will examine how an economy works as resources are combined to produce the goods and services that people want.
 Macroeconomics deals with a study of the economy in the aggregate, or the economy in general.
-Microeconomics (ECO 0330) looks at the behavior of individual decisionmaking units within the economy.
-Prerequisites: None.